hcengineering/huly-selfhost/README.md

 ### On the Huly side

-Specify the following environment variables (provided by the IdP) for the account service:
+For the account service, set the following environment variables as provided by the IdP:
 * OPENID_CLIENT_ID
 * OPENID_CLIENT_SECRET
 * OPENID_ISSUER

+To use GitHub OAuth instead, specify:
+* GITHUB_CLIENT_ID
+* GITHUB_CLIENT_SECRET

 Ensure you have configured or add the following environment variable to the front service:

 * ACCOUNTS_URL (This should contain the URL of the account service, accessible from the client side.)